sarhp/R_ForestFiresAnalysis/README.md

 <br><br>

-**Visualise relationships between variables, we filtered \`area' values except for rows with very high values of area:**
+**To better visualise relationships between variables, we filtered \`area' values except for rows with very high values of area:**

 ```{r}
 ### answer from solutions - which I still have no idea of